SynBioHub/Web-of-Registries/README.md

 On first startup, the Web of Registries will display a registration screen.
 Once you are registered, you can add or remove users, change settings, or view pending join requests.

 To enable email functionality, a SendGrid API key is needed.

+## Publishing
+This project is automatically published on each commit to the `synbiohub/web-of-registries:snapshot` tag on Docker Hub.